 - An ID with your signature is required so that we can verify your identity.
 PLEASE NOTE: Under recent changes in state law, the ID must be issued by a state or federal government agency and must bear the photographic image of the individual’s face and signature.

 - Examples of acceptable IDs issued by a state or federal government agency with both a photographic image and signature are a valid state driver’s license or ID card, a United States military ID, or valid passport.

 - Examples of IDs we cannot accept are Social Security cards, a United States passport card, or University of Illinois IDs that do not bear a photographic image or signature.

-- If your document requires witnesses as well as your own signature and notarization, please bring with you a sufficient number of people willing to serve as your witnesses.
+- Some documents require one or more witnesses.
+The library often can provide witnesses, but we can't guarantee enough staff would be available.
+If your document requires witnesses as well as your own signature and notarization, please plan to bring with you a sufficient number of people willing to serve as your witnesses.

-- The library cannot notarize government I-9 forms, nor can we provide an Apostille.
+- The library cannot notarize government I-9 forms or Cook County deeds, nor can we provide an Apostille.

 A notary public is almost always available whenever the library is open.
-Notary service is offered at the Adult Services desks on the first and second floors.
+Notary service is offered at the Info Desk on the first floor.
 Please call Adult Services at 217-367-4405 if you have any questions.